Encoder-Only Image Registration

 \subsubsection{OASIS Dataset}

-For semi-supervised inter-subject brain MR image registration, we use the OASIS dataset \cite{marcus2007open} from Task 3 of the Learn2Reg challenge 2021 \cite{hering2022learn2reg}.
-The dataset consists of T1-weighted brain MRI scans from 414 subjects.
-We used 394 unpaired scans for training, with 19 image pairs from 20 scans for validation and leaderboard ranking\footnote{\url{https://learn2reg.grand-challenge.org/evaluation/task-3-validation/leaderboard/}}.
-In our experiments, we directly used the challenge-provided data, pre-processed with bias correction, skull stripping, alignment, and cropping to $160\times192\times224$ dimensions.
+For semi-supervised inter-subject brain MR registration, we use the OASIS dataset from Task 3 of the Learn2Reg 2021 challenge \cite{marcus2007open, hering2022learn2reg}.
+It contains 414 T1-weighted brain MRI scans, of which 394 unpaired scans are used for training.
+Validation and leaderboard ranking employ 19 paired images generated from 20 scans\footnote{\url{https://learn2reg.grand-challenge.org/evaluation/task-3-validation/leaderboard/}}.
+All images are preprocessed with bias correction, skull stripping, alignment, and cropping to $160 \times 192 \times 224$.